Share Your Story

 With your permission, the Department would like to share your story with Coloradans that may qualify for free or low cost coverage through Medicaid or CHP+.
 Also, we may ask you to use your story when talking with the media or elected officials.
 Remember, we will not share your story without your written permission.

 To share your story, please send your full name and the best telephone number to reach you to: ACAImplementation@hcpf.state.co.us

-To use your story about Medicaid or CHP+, you will need to complete a Health Insurance Portability and Accountability Act (HIPAA) release form.
-To find out more about HIPAA click here.
+To use your story about Medicaid or CHP+, you will need to complete the Interview and Photography Authorization.

 Example story about the benefits of Medicaid coverage:

 For years, Carole suffered from unmanaged mental illness and various preventable physical ailments that regularly caused uncontrollable pain.
 Instability at home often left Carole homeless or in unsafe living conditions that exacerbated her health issues, resulting in frequent trips to the emergency room.
 Due to her very fragile condition, she was often taken advantage of, her pain medication was frequently stolen and she was regularly physically abused.